I601I-601 Hardship Waivers

 Why many Applicants are turned down

-An Immigration Attorney Looks at Marriage to a US citizen and I-601 Hardship Waivers
+An Immigration Attorney Looks at Marriage to a U.S. citizen and I-601 Hardship Waivers

 Usually, a foreign born spouse can have their petition for a visa approved and they can enter the United States with their husband or wife.
 But in my capacity as an immigration attorney, I’ve found that matters get complicated when a spouse is found to be inadmissible due to various criteria that determine they are not eligible to enter the country (or your spouse is in the country but entered without a visa).
-This is when a foreign born man or woman who is married to a U.S. citizen turns to the I-601 Hardship Waiver in an attempt to gain admittance to the U.S. with their spouse.
+This is when a foreign born man or woman who is married to a United States citizen turns to the I-601 Hardship Waiver in an attempt to gain admittance to the United States with their spouse.

 Most Common Reason for Inadmissibility

 As an immigration attorney, I’ve found that the most common reason for someone being turned down in their visa process and being termed “inadmissible” has to do with their entering without a visa (the legal term is entering without inspection).

 Additionally, an overstay of 180 days will result in a person being barred for three years and a 365-day overstay garners a decade-long ban.
 Either of these violations require a waiver if the spouse hopes to stay in the United States or reenter the country if they left the U.S.

 The three or ten year bar is in effect once the person leaves the United States.
 If an individual has an overstay of less than 180 days, then no waiver is needed to be granted a visa and those under 18 years old will not need a waiver if they overstay for any length of time.
 If your spouse entered the United States lawfully but overstayed s/he could stay in the United States and adjust status to lawful permanent residency (green card) without leaving the United States

 There are various other reasons for prohibiting individuals from entering the United States Here is a partial list: